t3kt/raytk/docs/_reference/operators/field/triPlanarTextureField.md

   detail: 'On a cube centered at the origin, this has the effect of placing the texture
     on each side of the cube.

-    For a sphere, the texture for each axis will smoothly blend as the surface normal shifts from one axis to another.
+    For a sphere, when using normal blending, the texture for each axis will smoothly blend as the surface normal shifts from one axis to another.

     Textures are centered at 0,0 with coordinates ranging from -0.5 to 0.5.'